the-events-calendar/event-tickets/readme.txt

 = [TBD] TBD =

-* Fix - In the block editor, ticket will no longer be deleted when you open the ticket settings.
+* Fix - In the block editor, ticket will no longer be deleted when you open the ticket block settings.
 [ET-2018]

 = [TBD] TBD =